Mario Gómez (footballer, born August 1981)

-Mario Arnaldo Gómez Castellanos (born August 12, 1981 in Tela, Honduras) is a Honduran footballer.
+Mario Arnaldo Gómez Castellanos (born 12 August 1981) is a Honduran footballer.

 Club career

 Gómez played for New Jersey Stallions, Vida and Victoria, before joining F.C.
 Motagua in summer 2009.

 He most recently played for Vida in the Honduran football league.
 He won a sub-championship with F.C.
 Motagua but could not stay more than a year due to inconsistency and lack of appearances.

 International career

 Gómez made his debut for Honduras in a March 2005 friendly match against the United States, coming on as a second-half substitute for Carlos Morán.
 His second and final international match was a February 2006 friendly against China.